guillesanbri/zoo/README.md

 # zoo - Deep Learning Models and Experiments

-A collection of Deep Learning models implementations and experiments.
+A collection of Deep Learning models and experiments.

 - [Overview](#overview)
 - [Models](#models)